seborama/govcr/README.md

 Note:

-We use a "relaxed" request matcher because `example.com` inject a `Age` header that varies per-request.
+We use a "relaxed" request matcher because `example.com` injects an "`Age`" header that varies per-request.
 Without a mutator, govcr's default strict matcher would not match the track on the cassette and keep sending live requests (and record them to the cassette).

 ## Install